Knowledgeable Legal Advice In Discharging Medical Debt

 Medical debt is “unsecured debt.”
 This means the only penalties for not paying it are harassment from creditors, late fees and the possibility of being sued for the amount you owe.
 By contrast, “secured debt” is when you put up collateral such as your house or your car, which can be taken from you if you do not pay the debt.

-Unsecured debt such as medical bills an credit card debt can be discharged in a Chapter 7 or Chapter 13 bankruptcy.
+Unsecured debt such as medical bills and credit card debt can be discharged in a Chapter 7 or Chapter 13 bankruptcy.
 This removes the financial burden from your shoulders and gives you an opportunity to get back on track.
 Our attorneys will discuss your financial situation with you and find the best solution.
 We will guide you step by step through the entire process.

 We Provide Skilled Representation For Complex Matters

 Levitt & Slafkes, P.C., in Maplewood, New Jersey, provides legal advice on debt relief to people who seek solutions to their financial problems.
 Each of our founding partners, Bruce Levitt and Shelley Slafkes, has more than 30 years of experience in bankruptcy, mortgage modification, foreclosure defense and debt solutions.
 We look for the solution that is right for you.
 You deserve to be financially stable again.
-Contact our law firm to schedule a free initial consultation.
-You can reach us by filling out our online form or by calling 973-313-1200.